GoogleCloudPlatform/community/tutorials/vm-migration-with-stratozone/index.md

 1. Select the **Scanning Target Guest OS Method**:
     * **Manually**: You will provide the following for each asset individually: name, IP address, OS type, and credentials.
     * **CSV Load**: You will provide a CSV file containing pre-identified assets.
-You can download a pre-formatted CSV by clicking the gear icon in the upper right and clicking **Export File: Asset Import Template**.
+You can download a pre-formatted CSV file by clicking the gear icon in the upper right and clicking **Export File: Asset Import Template**.
     * **Bulk Scan**: Automatically scans IP ranges to discover assets.
 Before beginning a bulk scan, you must agree to the terms and conditions.
 After agreeing, you will provide CIDR IP ranges (`/16` or smaller).
 To start a scan on a range, click the **Play** button on the row with the range you would like to scan.
 When scanning, StratoZone will attempt to